 - leaving a truck in front of a private residence, thereby obstructing the home’s driveway.

-A person can use a legal defense to contest a parking citation under this State law.
-Common defenses include the motorist showing the city attorney that he/she was:
+You can use a legal defense to contest a parking citation under this State law.
+Common defenses include showing the city attorney that you were:

-- following direction from the police or a traffic device,
+- following directions from the police or a traffic device,

 - avoiding conflict with other traffic, and/or

 A traffic ticket for most offenses costs approximately $250.00.
 The DMV’s parking enforcement rules say that the majority of CVC 22500 violations do not result in a point on your driving record.

 - the revocation of your driving privileges, or